Colorful linear programming, Nash equilibrium, and pivots: Special cases and analogues of colorful linear programming in combinatorics

+\begin{proof} We build progressively an arborescence rooted at $s$.
 We start with $X=\{s\}$.
 At each step, $X$ is the set of vertices reachable from $s$ in the partial arborescence.
 At step $i$, if $X$ does not contain $t$, choose an arc $a$ of $P_i$ belonging to $\delta^+(X)$ and add to $X$ the endpoint of $a$ not yet in $X$.
 This arc exists since by direct induction $X$ is of cardinality $i$ at step $i$ and the $s$-$t$ path $P_i$ leaves $X$. \end{proof}

 We end the paper by a brief survey of matroidal counterparts of colorful linear programming.
 The next proposition is common knowledge in combinatorics.
 It is a matroidal version of the colorful \cara{} theorem (with an additional algorithmic result).